SITRA: Operations

 In practice, Sitra's work consists of research, studies, trials, pilots, events, and training that are all closely related to Sitra's three strategic themes.
 These strategic themes present the most central challenges for the future sustainable well-being in Finland.

 "A Carbon-Neutral Circular Economy" theme

 The goal of the theme is to build sustainable everyday life based on a circular economy, where well-being is not built upon the overconsumption of fossil fuels.
 Recently, Sitra has for example published the world's first national road map for a circular economy and launched trials of the road map.
 In addition, Sitra was the main organizer of the world's first World Circular Economy Forum in 2017.
-The event gathered the world's top business leaders, policymakers, researchers, and innovators to present the world's best circular economy solutions on 5-7 of June in Helsinki.
+The event gathered the world's top business leaders, policymakers, researchers, and innovators to present the world's best circular economy solutions on 5-7 June in Helsinki.

 The on-going projects within the Circular Economy theme are Sustainable everyday life, A circular economy and Climate solutions.
 In the transition to a circular economy, all solutions have a role to play in enabling and implementing the transition, even podcasts.